aitemr/awesome-git-hooks/pre-rebase/README.md

 ## pre-rebase git hooks for:

-* [pre-rebase-rebaselock](https://github.com/aitemr/awesome-git-hooks/blob/master/pre-rebase/pre-rebase-rebaselock) -  refuses to rebase if "branch.${BRANCH}.rebaselock" is true
+* [pre-rebase-rebaselock](https://github.com/aitemr/awesome-git-hooks/blob/master/pre-rebase/pre-rebase-rebaselock) -  refuses to rebase if "branch.${BRANCH}.rebaselock" is true.

 ## support

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new)
+If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new).

 ## license